TH3xACE/SUDO_KILLER/README.md

 <a name="usage"></a>
 ## Usage

-To get started with Amplication, the hosted version of the product can be used.
-You can get started immediately at [app.amplication.com](https://app.amplication.com).
-After the login page you will be guided through creating your first service.
-The [website](https://amplication.com) provides an overview of the application, additional information on the product and guides can be found on the [docs](https://docs.amplication.com).
+To get started with SUDO_KILLER, you can either git clone or download the zip.
+If you want to practice and/or test it, there is a vulnerable testing enviroment (docker) see the video on it which provides an overview on how to setup the docker and run SUDO_KILLER.
+Several scenarios can be setup in the docker environment and can be used for testing different misconfigurations or flaws.
+Alternatively, you can run it on the system to be audited to check for misconfigurations and/or flaws related to sudo.

 ```shell
 ./SUDO_KILLERv<version>.sh -c -a -e -r report.txt -p /tmp